phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 In[#]: struct2 = parsePDB(‘6vxx’)
 ~~~

 With the protein structures parsed, we can now match chains.
 To do so, we use a built-in function `matchChains` with a sequence identity threshold of 75% and an overlap threshold of 80% is specified (the default is 90% for both parameters).
-The following function call stores the result in a 2D array called `matches`, where `matches[i][j]` represents the *i*th match and *j*th chain.
+The following function call stores the result in a 2D array called `matches`. `matches[i]` denotes the *i*-th match found, and the two chains themselves will be stored as `matches[i][0]` and `matches[i][1]`.

 ~~~ python
 In[#]: matches = matchChains(struct1, struct2, seqid = 75, overlap = 80)